Physical Therapy (DPT)

 As DPT students and representatives of the PSU DPT program, students are expected to adhere to the American Physical Therapy Association’s Guide for Professional Conduct.

 The essence of Professional Conduct for the physical therapist comes from the fact that it is a profession that provides a service.
 As such the emphasis is on the rights of person(s) for whom the service is being provided.
 Professional Conduct recognizes that all steps should be taken to facilitate interaction with the patient / client in a manner that does not detract the patient / client’s attention, focus or purpose from that which is intended by the relationship developed with them as their physical therapist.
+Therefore, it is not appropriate to claim that your rights are violated by forcing you to adhere to conduct that does not suit your personal preferences or approach.
+As a professional it is not about your rights, it is about your responsibilities to the patient / client’s rights.

 Professional Conduct is required with interactions with all individuals in which the relationship is established, or currently in effect, due to your role as a student of the PSU DPT program.
 This mandates that a certain approach and discretion be taken in all interactions.
 It does not mandate an adherence to the status quo for the sake of authority, but it does mandate an appropriate response and approach to challenging the status quo, or questioning authority.

 Students must recognize that Social Media is an extension and amplification of face to face communication and therefore is subject to consideration based on the Guide for Professional Conduct.
-Social Media is not to be considered a personal communication, but rather a public, social declaration that is often not commensurate with communication that adheres to Professional Conduct due to the scope and nature of it’s audience.
-While on Clinical Rotations it is only appropriate to share experiences on Social Media with the explicit permission of your Clinical Instructor; during classes, labs or Integrated Clinical Experiences with the explicit permission of the Instructor; during Department Social Events with the explicit permission of all of those involved with the post (comments, pictures, etc).
+Social Media is not to be considered a personal communication, but rather a public, social declaration that is often not commensurate with communication that adheres to Professional Conduct due to the scope and nature of its audience.
+While on Clinical Rotations it is only appropriate to share experiences on Social Media with the explicit permission of your Clinical Instructor; during classes, labs or Integrated Clinical Experiences with the explicit permission of the Instructor; during DPT program Social Events with the explicit permission of all of those involved with the post (comments, pictures, etc).

 Students must familiarize themselves with this guide (linked below) and bring questions regarding particular situations to their advisor, Faculty, Director of Clinical Education or the Program Director.